 Welcome to the website of the 2019 Borders and Crossings conference.

-This year the regular meeting of scholars from all disciplines interested in questions of travel and travel writing will be held at the University of Leicester, UK, supported by Midlands4Cities, with further support from the University of Leicester School of Arts, and organised by M4C-funded postgraduate researchers.
+In 2019 the regular meeting of scholars from all disciplines interested in questions of travel and travel writing was held at the University of Leicester, UK, supported by Midlands4Cities, with further support from the University of Leicester School of Arts, and organised by M4C-funded postgraduate researchers.